 Some negatives to being a delivery driver would be:

 - Delivery Times Can Vary.
-When you’re delivering food on behalf of a restaurant, the speed of delivery depends on how quick the order is ready.
+When you’re delivering food on behalf of a restaurant, the speed of delivery may depend on how quick the order is ready.
 If the restaurant is backed up, it can lead to a slower delivery than expected and potentially an unhappy customer.

 - Additional Costs.
 Similar to being a ride-hailing driver, you’re responsible for paying for gas and any added maintenance needed on your car.
 This can be minimized if you have the ability to deliver with an alternative method of transportation.